Kuehn Law Encourages Investors Of Taskus, Inc. To Contact Law Firm

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-24, 2025 (GLOBE NEWSWIRE) -- Kuehn Law, PLLC, a shareholder litigation law firm, is investigating whether certain officers and directors of TaskUs, Inc. (NASDAQ: TASK) breached their fiduciary duties to shareholders.
+NEW YORK, Jan.
+24, 2025 /PRNewswire/ -- Kuehn Law, PLLC, a shareholder litigation law firm, is investigating whether certain officers and directors of TaskUs, Inc. (NASDAQ: TASK ) breached their fiduciary duties to shareholders.

 According to a federal securities lawsuit, TaskUs insiders caused the company to misrepresent or fail to disclose that (1) TaskUs was experiencing severe financial strain and business challenges; (2) the Content Security market was smaller than represented; (3) TaskUs improperly recognized revenue from certain key contracts; (4) the Company overstated the size of its workforce as well as employee retention rates, and understated attrition rates; and (5) that, as a result of the foregoing, positive statements about the Company's business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis.